 The DfE definition of bullying is: "Behaviour by an individual or group, usually repeated over time, that intentionally hurts another individual or group either physically or emotionally."
-Peer on peer abuse is most likely to include, but may not be limited to, bullying (including cyberbullying, prejudice-based and discriminatory bullying.
+However not every incident of unkind behaviour between children will be bullying, and the School will take an objective approach in considering the details of each incident to decide whether it is, or is not, bullying.